Knesset Eliyahoo Synagogue Explained

 In 1985, President Giani Zail Singh visited the site to honour the centennial of the synagogue's construction.
 India Post issued a commemorative stamp in honour of the centennial.[7]

-The first-ever terrorist attack on Jews in Mumbai occurred on 26 November 2008.
-Rabbi Gavriel Holtzberg, who had conducted Sabbath services on the previous day and also held religious discourses at the Knesset Eliyahoo, was killed, along with his wife and a few other Jews at the Nariman House, a community center operated by Chabad.
-This sowed fear among the Jewish community members residing in Mumbai, and also forged a closer bond between the city's Baghdadi and Bene Israel Jews.[6]
+The first-ever terrorist attack on Jews in Mumbai occurred on 26 November 2008.[8]
+Rabbi Gavriel Holtzberg, who had conducted Sabbath services on the previous day and also held religious discourses at the Knesset Eliyahoo Synagogue, was killed, along with his wife and a few other Jews at the Nariman House, a community center operated by Chabad.
+Whilst there was no specific attack on the Knesset Eliyahoo Synagogue or its congregation, the terrorists' actions sowed fear among the Jewish community members residing in Mumbai, and also forged a closer bond between the city's Baghdadi and Bene Israel Jews.[8]
+[10] [11]

 Architecture and fittings

-Designed by the British architectural firm Gostling & Morris of Bombay, the building's base is of stone masonry while the superstructure is of brick masonry.[7]
-The external frontage of the synagogue is painted turquoise, and the synagogue is popularly known as the Blue Synagogue of Mumbai.[6]
-The synagogue was not originally blue.
-The synagogue was returned to its original colour of white, with bright indigo boarders during a restoration process in 2018 - 19 carried out by conservation architect Abha Narain Lambah.[1]
-[8]
+Designed by Gostling & Morris of Bombay in the Neoclassical and Victorian style,[12] the building's base is of stone masonry while the superstructure is of brick masonry.[9]
+The external frontage of the synagogue, initially painted grey, is painted turquoise, and the synagogue is popularly known as the Blue Synagogue of Mumbai.[8]
+The synagogue was returned to its original colour of white, with bright indigo boarders during a restoration process in 2018 - 2019 carried out by conservation architect Abha Narain Lambah.[3]
+[13]

 The inner space contains ornamented pillars, and the sanctuary faces west towards Jerusalem.
 The bimah (reader's platform) is bordered on both sides by ornately carved marble, over which is placed a tall, stained-glass arch that reaches the ceiling.
 Women worshippers sit in an upstairs gallery.
 The synagogue contains a number of Torah scrolls, along with silver-cased sefarim (religious books) belonging to the Sassoon family.
 On the ground floor, there are meeting and school rooms, and a mikveh (immersion pool).[9]
 The staircase, windows, timber balconies, ceiling, walls, and roof are in need of restoration.